openmindculture/react-dataviz-demo/README.md

 Locally, `npm run dev` will continue to work as usual because Vite's dev server handles paths correctly by default.
 `npm run build` will generate the dist folder with the correct relative paths for GitHub Pages.

+Only that's not true, and using a constant path in the vite config does break the local server on localhost:3000 again, contrary to the AI assistant's explicit claims that it wouldn't. **Sorry, but that's not "getting 70%" right, that's getting 70% wrong!**

-Furthermore, it only works after separating build and deployment into two distinct steps, Honestly, as Gemini suggested right away, but when I asked if the simpler JetBrains AI alternative will work, Gemini falsely agreed and proceeded with the broken approach.
+Furthermore, the GitHub build only works after separating build and deployment into two distinct steps, Honestly, as Gemini suggested right away, but when I asked if the simpler JetBrains AI alternative will work, Gemini falsely agreed and proceeded with the broken approach.
 Again, a good tutorial would have saved time and computing resources.

 -> [Gemini: Artifacts vs. CI/CD Debate](https://g.co/gemini/share/6eb6d38b9ec9)